kadykov/mcp-vikunja/memory-bank/activeContext.md

 1. How to manage resource relationships in the new layer
 2. How to handle resource-specific validation
+3. Strategy for cleaning up test data in integration tests

 ## Current Work Items

 ### Recently Completed

-- Basic HTTP client implemented and tested
-- MSW testing infrastructure set up
-- Project and Task endpoint tests implemented
+- Project resource integration tests implemented
+- Test helper for Vikunja user management created
-- Core error handling established
+- Direct API response handling in Resource layer
-- HTTP client documentation and README
+- Integration test setup with real Vikunja instance

 ### In Progress

+- Expanding integration test coverage
-- Resource layer design
+- Resource layer implementation for other types
-- Test migration strategy

 ### Blocked